Benny Gantz, an Israeli War Cabinet member, resigns from government over lack of plan for postwar Gaza

 Last month Gantz threatened to depart the government by June 8 if it didn't adopt a new plan.
 He gave them a three-week deadline.

 At the time, Gantz spelled out a six-point plan that included the return of scores of hostages, ending Hamas' rule, demilitarizing the Gaza Strip, and establishing an international administration of civilian affairs.
-It also supports efforts to normalize relations with Saudi Arabia.
+The plan also supports efforts to normalize relations with Saudi Arabia.

 He scrapped a planned news conference Saturday night after four Israeli hostages were dramatically rescued from Gaza earlier in the day.
 According to the Hamas-run Gaza's Health Ministry, at least 274 Palestinians were killed and hundreds more were wounded in the raid.
 The Israeli military said its forces came under heavy fire during the complex daytime operation and that "under 100" Palestinians were killed, though it was not clear how many of them were militants or civilians.